When we work for ourselves, it’s assumed we’ll grow, take on staff and get a bigger office, continually pushing forward to build our creative agency.

-Whilst this is a great choice for many, it doesn’t suit everyone.
-Growing a business obviously takes a lot of drive, commitment and sacrifice.
-It can be very rewarding and some thrive off the challenge (and that's completely fine), but others may find it overwhelming and draining.
+While this is an excellent choice for many, it doesn’t suit everyone.
+Growing a business takes a lot of drive, commitment and sacrifice.
+It can be gratifying, and some thrive off the challenge (and that's completely fine), but others may find it overwhelming and draining.

 How is this possible?
 The following advice will help you ease off the accelerator, escape the rat race (even just a little) and enjoy a more flexible freelance life.
 But first, let's take a closer look at why you don't have to worry about growing: